-The Central election algorithm in SDP@HA is based on the resources of 300D devices.
-This algorithm allows any 300D device to be a potential Central, instead of making the Central a separate entity to be added to the network, which will then require additional administration.
+Central election: The Central election algorithm in SDP@HA is based on the resources of 300D devices.
+This algorithm allows any 300D device to be a potential Central, instead of making the Central a separate entity to be added to the network.
+Thus cost of additional administration is eliminated.
 Wireless 300D devices are given lower priority in Central election.
 This is because of energy constraints and possible higher mobility which make them unreliable candidates for the position of Central.
 A wireless 300D device could still become the Central in the absence of their wired peers because it could still provide service cataloguing facility for 3D devices and reduce the burden on their resources.

 When a 300D device initializes, it will broadcast a MyResource message.
 If the 300D device does not receive any reply from an existing Central after a timeout, it assumes that Central is unavailable and elects itself as the Central and informs the network.
-If it does receive My-Resource messages from other 300D devices, a leader election protocol is started.
-Four parameters are considered as basis for Central election:
+If it does receive My-Resource messages from other 300D devices, a Central election algorithm is started.
+Four parameters are taken into consideration as basis for Central election: